-Certain of the Company's rights to the Cordoba Property are subject to the terms of an Option Agreement which requires the Company to make certain payments in order to obtain and secure a further interest in the Property.
-The Company may fail to, or may choose not to, make such payments, in which case it will forfeit its interest in the Property.
+Certain of the Company's rights to the Cordoba Property have been subject to the terms of an Option Agreement which requires the Company to make certain payments in order to obtain and secure a further interest in the Property.
+While the Company's financial requirements under the Option Agreement are currently suspended, they will be reinstated if the proposed Transaction does not close.
+If so, the Company may fail to, or may choose not to, make such payments, in which case it will forfeit its interest in the Property.
 Any failure by the Company to obtain or secure title to the Property could have a material adverse effect on the Company and the value of the Company's common shares.